jeyabalajis/aws-certified-sa-pro-notes/docs/migration/migration.md

 > Each server volume replicated is saved as a new Amazon Machine Image (AMI), which can be launched as an EC2 instance (virtual machine) in the AWS cloud.
 If you are using application groupings, Server Migration Service will launch the servers in a CloudFormation stack using an auto-generated CloudFormation template.

 > Multi-server migration provides you the ability to migrate entire application stacks as opposed to migrating each server individually.
 You can group servers into applications, replicate the entire application together, and monitor its migration status.
 You can also easily launch and configure the migrated application with an auto-generated CloudFormation Template.

+### SMS vs VM Import/Export

+- AWS VM Import/Export does not support synching incremental changes from the on-premises environment to AWS.

 ### Snowball based migration vs SMS